 The federal Fair Housing Act and the County Human Rights Ordinance prohibit discrimination in residential housing based on sexual orientation, race, color, sex, marital status, religion, national origin, elderliness, disability (physical or mental) or familial status of the home seeker.
+Source of income, or source of funds, became a protected class in the Virginia Fair Housing Law on July 1, 2020.
+It is unlawful to discriminate because of any source that lawfully provides funds to or on behalf of a renter or buyer of housing, including any assistance, benefit, or subsidy program, whether such program is administered by a governmental or nongovernmental entity.
 To ensure fair housing opportunities for all Arlington residents, the County monitors local housing conditions and lending practices and provides information about how to file a complaint in the case of discriminatory housing practices.

 Arlington Developing a Fair Housing Plan